 ABOUT THE AUTHORS

-Anne Bergeron has over 25 years of experience in cultural enterprise in the public sector.
-An expert in nonprofit management, organizational development, fundraising and engagement, she currently runs her own consulting firm serving arts, design, education and historic preservation clients.
-Previously, she held senior posts at the Missouri Arts Council, Solomon R. Guggenheim Museum, Rhode Island School of Design, and most recently, Dallas Museum of Art, where she led its external affairs division to enhance participatory engagement.
+Anne Bergeron has spent nearly three decades working to advance the programmatic and business side of nonprofit cultural enterprise.
+She specializes in planning, organizational development, fundraising and strategic communications.
+Currently, she is the managing director of the Brown Arts Initiative, a consortium of arts departments and programs working collaboratively to enhance the visual, literary and performing arts at Brown University.
+Since 2007, Anne has also run her own consulting firm serving clients in the arts, museum, design and historic preservation fields.
+Previously, she held senior management positions at the Dallas Museum of Art, Solomon R. Guggenheim Museum, Missouri Arts Council and National Writer’s Voice Project.
 Anne also writes, teaches at the graduate level, and lectures at industry conferences.
-She has a B.A. from Trinity College and an executive certificate in nonprofit management from Georgetown University’s Center for Public and Nonprofit Leadership, where she later served as visiting practitioner in 2010-12.
-Anne is a member of the American Alliance of Museums, ArtTable, and The Museum Group, a national consortium of senior museum consultants.
+She has a B.A. from Trinity College and an executive certificate in nonprofit management from Georgetown University’s Center for Public and Nonprofit Leadership, where she served as visiting practitioner in 2010-12.
+Anne is a member of the American Alliance of Museums, ArtTable, and The Museum Group, a national consortium of seasoned museum consultants.
 She resides with her husband in Providence, RI.